 about

-my essays, interviews, and criticism have appeared in e-flux, texte zur kunst, the baffler, x-tra, mubi notebook, taz, the brooklyn rail, BOMB, and senses of cinema, among others. i also write fiction, and am currently at work on a collection of stories about claustrophobia. i am an alumni of the young critics workshop at film fest gent (2021), berlinale talents (2023), and the critics circle at viennale (2023); a co-editor of re:visions, an open-access online journal for recent art and visual culture, based at freie universität, berlin; and an associate of harvard’s davis center for russian and eurasian studies. in 2025/26, i will be the graduate curatorial intern in the division of modern and contemporary art at the harvard art museums.
+my essays, interviews, and criticism have appeared in e-flux, texte zur kunst, the baffler, x-tra, mubi notebook, taz, the brooklyn rail, BOMB, and senses of cinema, among others. i am a co-editor of re:visions, an open-access journal for recent art and visual culture, based at freie universität, berlin; an associate of harvard’s davis center for russian and eurasian studies; and a member of aica. in 2025/26, i am also the graduate curatorial intern at the busch-reisinger museum.

 contact: luisemoerke [at] gmail [dot] com